Warhammer 40,000: Board games and role-playing games

-The success of the Horus Heresy line of novels lead to a launch in 2012 of a standalone Horus Heresy tabletop wargame and rulebook, with basic models representing the eighteen Space Marine legions that precede the chapters and warbands of the 40,000 setting and named characters representing the superhuman primarchs.
+The success of the Horus Heresy line of novels led to a launch in 2012 of a standalone Horus Heresy tabletop wargame and rulebook, with basic models representing the eighteen Space Marine legions that precede the chapters and warbands of the 40,000 setting and named characters representing the superhuman primarchs.
 The game is marketed on the Games Workshop website as a separate line from the main editions of Warhammer 40,000, though some factions, like the Titans and Knights, include models or colour schemes designed to be playable in either setting.

 Although there were plans to create a full-fledged Warhammer 40,000 "pen and paper" role-playing game from the beginning, these did not come to fruition for many years, until an official Warhammer 40,000 role-playing game was published only in 2008, with the release of Dark Heresy by Black Industries, a Games Workshop subsidiary.
 This system was later licensed to Fantasy Flight Games for continued support and expansion.

-Formerly Games Workshop licensed a number of Warhammer 40K themed products to Fantasy Flight Games.
+Formerly Games Workshop licensed a number of Warhammer 40,000 themed products to Fantasy Flight Games.
 They specialise in board, card and role-playing games.
 Included in the licensed product were: